seknox/trasa/website/docs/how-to-access/tfa.md

 ### Using TRASA U2F (online mode)
-* Enter blank TOTP code.
-You will get a notification on your TRASA app.
+* If you choose U2F, you will get a notification on your TRASA app.
+    > If you are in terminal, blank TOTP code is considered U2F
 * Open the notification.

 <img alt="u2f" src={('/img/docs/user-guides/2fa/u2f.svg')} />